Relational Constructs «Prev Next»

 Lesson 10 Keys Column Descriptors

-Objective Distinguish between key columns and descriptor columns.
+Objective Distinguish between key columns and descriptor columns of a DB Table.

-Key columns are used to establish unique identification, relationships, and referential integrity within a table or across multiple tables in a database.
-They are typically classified into two categories:
+Key columns are used to establish unique row identification, relationships between tables, and referential integrity constraints.
+They fall into two categories:

-When designing a table, the database designer identifies key columns based on the table's requirements and the relationships that must be established between tables.
+When designing a table, the database designer identifies key columns based on the table's identification requirements and the relationships that must be maintained between tables.
+Every table that participates in a relationship with another table requires a primary key.

 CUSTOMER